 - The Position Value Questionnaire (PVQ) is a simple but effective job evaluation tool.
 Using an easy multple-choice format, the PVQ separately measures the relative value of familiar work features (eg. freedom, impact, knowledge, etc.).
 For efficiency, a range of positions are usually evaluated side-by-side within each feature.
 The total Position Value scores are then used for creating remuneration structures.

 - The Job Ranking Tool (JRT) uses a forced-pairs analysis to place jobs in order of work value.
 The JRT compares each pair of jobs with respect to each major feature of work.
-The outcome is an aggregate score that ranks the selected jobs in work value order.
+The outcome is an aggregate score that value ranks the selected jobs, which is often useful for defining job classifications.

 In addition, we distribute Reward Strategy Newsletters to interested people on a variety of important performance & reward issues.
 Click here to review our Newsletter archive.